deepflowio/docs/translate/translated/08-integration/02-input/01-metrics/03-telegraf.md

   data_format = "influx"
 ```

-# Configuring DeepFlow
+# Configure DeepFlow

-Please refer to the section [Configuring DeepFlow](../tracing/opentelemetry/#配置-deepflow) to complete the DeepFlow Agent configuration.
+Refer to the section [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) to complete the DeepFlow Agent configuration.

-# Viewing Telegraf Data
+# View Telegraf Data

-Metrics from Telegraf will be stored in DeepFlow's `ext_metrics` database.
+Metrics from Telegraf will be stored in DeepFlow’s `ext_metrics` database.
-To reduce the number of tables, DeepFlow will store all Measurements in a single ClickHouse Table,
+To reduce the number of tables, DeepFlow stores all Measurements in a single ClickHouse table.
-but users will still see a series of data tables corresponding to the original Telegraf Measurements.
+When queried, users will still see a series of tables corresponding to Telegraf’s original Measurements.
-The original tags of Telegraf metrics can be referenced via tag.XXX, and metric values can be referenced via metrics.YYY.
+The original tags of Telegraf metrics can be referenced via `tag.XXX`, and metric values via `metrics.YYY`.
-At the same time, DeepFlow will automatically inject a large number of Meta Tags and Custom Tags, allowing Telegraf-collected data to be seamlessly associated with other data sources.
+At the same time, DeepFlow automatically injects a large number of Meta Tags and Custom Tags,
+allowing Telegraf-collected data to be seamlessly correlated with other data sources.

-Using Grafana, select the `DeepFlow` data source to display the search results as shown below:
+When using Grafana, selecting the `DeepFlow` data source for queries will display results as shown below:

 ![Telegraf Data Integration](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20231003651c1adb93461.png)